Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that Burpengary's median income is $53,252 and average income stands at $61,393.
-This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth rate of 9.91% from July 2023 to September 2025, estimated incomes would be approximately $58,529 (median) and $67,477 (average).
-According to the 2021 Census, Burpengary ranks modestly in household, family, and personal income percentiles, between the 43rd and 48th percentiles.
-Income distribution shows that 36.5% of individuals earn between $1,500 - $2,999 annually, consistent with broader regional trends at 33.3%.
-Housing affordability pressures are severe in Burpengary, with only 83.9% of income remaining after housing costs, ranking at the 49th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Burpengary is $53,252 and average income stands at $61,393.
+In comparison, Greater Brisbane has a median income of $58,236 and an average income of $72,799 for the same period.
+Based on Wage Price Index growth of 9.91% from June 2023 to September 2025, estimated current incomes would be approximately $58,529 (median) and $67,477 (average).
+According to the 2021 Census, household, family, and personal incomes in Burpengary rank modestly between the 43rd and 48th percentiles.
+Income distribution shows that 36.5% of individuals earn between $1,500 - $2,999 annually, with approximately 6,920 people falling into this category.
+This figure is consistent with broader regional trends where 33.3% of individuals also fall within the same earnings band.
+Housing affordability pressures are severe in Burpengary, with only 83.9% of income remaining after housing costs, ranking at the 49th percentile nationally.

 Frequently Asked Questions - Income